We have increased our VISA® fraud security to better serve you!

 At times, some transactions may be restricted:

-If you suspect fraud, if your card has been lost or stolen, or if you are experiencing difficulty using your card, call Truliant at 800.822.0382 (toll free) and say "lost or stolen cards."
+If you suspect fraud, if your card has been lost or stolen, or if you are experiencing difficulty using your card, call Truliant at 800.822.0382 (toll free) and say "My Personal Account" and then "Credit Card."
 After business hours, listen to the automated menu.
 Prompts will be given to report a lost or stolen card and to reach Fraud Prevention Services.

-Occasionally we receive notification of a data breach that occurred at a merchant or a merchant’s transaction processor where credit and debit card data may have been compromised.
+Occasionally we receive notification of a data breach that occurred at a merchant or a merchant’s transaction processor where credit card data may have been compromised.
 Truliant may reissue and block these compromised cards and contact the cardholder by phone or letter.
-A new card with a new card number will be issued and mailed to the member containing the same PIN, if that information was not compromised as well.
-Once the cardholder receives their new card, they may activate their card and continue to use the same PIN or visit any Truliant location to have their card repinned to a selection of their choosing.
+A new card with a new card number will be issued and mailed to you and upon activating the card you will be able to create a pin number.

 It is always important to have your most current contact information on record with Truliant, including your cell phone number and email address.
 We may be unable to contact you about a suspicious charge if we don’t have your current contact information.